The McAuley Catholic High School: History

+The school no longer has houses.
+Rather it has separate years for separate age groups defined by colors that act in rotation.

 The convent

 In Doncaster, a convent of the Sisters of Mercy was established in 1887, and the original Catholic school was founded.
 After decades of work in the area, The Convent Collegiate School on Rutland street closed (it now Hill House St Mary's Preparatory School) and the sisters had a vision for Catholic education in Doncaster which led to their sacrificial investment in the land and buildings that now house the Upper School and the Convent of Mercy on Warning Tongue Lane.
 The new 1970 school was named after Catherine McAuley.